 In the Historical Drama When Children Play (previously Colors), a young girl from the post-civil war South secretly befriends an African American boy by teaching him how to read and write, but years later their special bond is tested by their different backgrounds and her tyrannical father - a Ku Klux Klanhead.

 In the Drama Heart of a Lyon, a college professor with a heart ailment meets his terminally ill heart-donor for a lifesaving transplant - but his savior comes with a peculiar request and some secret baggage of his own.
 (I'm also working on turning this story into a novel)

 In the Indie Drama Oxbury Heights, a talented and beautiful but flat-broke young painter sells her genes to a wealthy Evolutionary Rationalist with an extended family of children from different gifted mothers, but she soon finds out that even perfect families come with dark secrets. (first draft: June 2014)

 In the Crime Thriller Hedge, a team of elite bank robbers teams up with a robotics expert and a world-renowned hacker to rob a Wall-Street Hedge Fund in the the most sophisticated heist of the 21st century. (work in progress)

-In the Roadtrip Comedy Take Two, a failed entrepreneur, two stoners, a homeless drifter, and Cooper the Great Dane take a roadtrip of epic proportions in Betsy, their made-from-scrap minivan, to make it to Nerdfest on time. (work in progress)
+In the Roadtrip Comedy Take Two, a failed entrepreneur, his stoner buddy, a homeless drifter, and Cooper the Great Dane take a roadtrip of epic proportions in their made-from-scrap minivan, to make it to Nerdfest on time. (work in progress)